rskakumanu/2023-amse-template/project/project-plan.md

 ## Summary

 <!-- Describe your data science project in max.
 5 sentences. -->
-Develop a data analysis project to analyze the recorded fines of urban speed enforcement in Cologne using the population statistics data.
+This project aims to analyze the relationship between speeding behavior and weather conditions in Cologne, Germany.
+By combining data from the Speed Monitoring Cologne dataset and the Weather Data Cologne dataset, we hope to identify any correlations between the speed of vehicles and factors such as temperature, wind speed, precipitation, and sunshine.

 ## Rationale

 <!-- Outline the impact of the analysis, e.g. which pains it solves. -->
-Use the data to identify patterns in speeding behavior, such as age and gender groups that are most likely to receive fines for speeding.
-Also, explore whether there are any correlations between the socio-economic status of individuals and their likelihood of being fined
+Understanding how weather conditions affect speeding behavior can have important implications for traffic safety.
+By analyzing these datasets, we hope to gain insights into how drivers' behavior changes in different weather conditions and what measures could be taken to improve safety on the roads.

 ## Datasources